 9. Giving up too early (or never getting there in the first place)

 Sometimes people get stuck in the Elimination Phase of the AIP, but this “don’t” is the opposite of that: giving up too early.
 Healing takes time.
 How long it will take your body to heal enough for you to notice an improvement in the symptoms of your disease depends on a wide variety of factors: how leaky your gut is, how inflamed your body is, exactly what types of antibodies your body is producing, and which cells in your body they are attacking.
 It depends on how much damage has been done to which tissues and which hormones are dysregulated and to what degree.
 Just as your genes will predispose you to developing autoimmunity, they also dictate how easy it is for your body to stop producing those antibodies and for your body to heal.
 It’s quite hard to predict who will experience earth-shatteringly rapid improvement and who will have a long, drawn-out recovery.
 Just as it’s important to troubleshoot with a functional medicine specialist when you aren’t seeing results, some patience is also required.
-This can be especially challenging if you opt for a step-by-step transition, so avoid giving up before you ever even fully transition to the AIP.
+Most of us experience incremental improvement that’s really only impressive when we look back at our healing journeys—not noticing differences day to day, but being able to point to healing month to month.
+Being patient can be especially challenging if you opt for a step-by-step transition (especially if you’re one of those people who are super sensitive to a food you haven’t eliminated yet), so avoid giving up before you ever even fully transition to the AIP.
 See Transitions: All In or Baby Steps?

 10. Holding yourself to impossible standards